Currently on View

 Education, Community & Dialogue

-Black Tea Rhapsody is designed as a living public humanities project — not merely an exhibition to be viewed, but a platform for sustained community engagement, scholarly exchange, and cultural celebration.
+Black Tea Rhapsody is designed as a living public humanities platform — not merely an exhibition to be viewed, but a sustained environment for community engagement, scholarly exchange, and cultural celebration.
+The following programming is available to institutional partners.

-Participatory tea ceremonies and hands-on workshops exploring African American herbal traditions, ritual hospitality, and the social history of tea.
+Participatory ceremonies exploring African American herbal traditions, ritual hospitality, and the social history of tea.

 A Growing Exhibition Record

-New Orleans, LA — Inaugural presentation at a historically Black university with deep roots in African American intellectual tradition.
+Inaugural presentation at a historically Black university with deep roots in African American intellectual and cultural tradition.

 Contemporary gallery presentation expanding the exhibition's reach into independent art spaces and community-centered venues.